 In traditional ghee manufacturing, 25-30 liters of cow milk is required to make around 1 liter of cow ghee.
 In Ayurveda, grass-fed cow’s milk is the best raw material for premium ghee.

 The milk is thoroughly boiled.
 This long boiling process helps in two ways.
 The milk collected from the dairy farm gets wholly disinfected.
 On the other hand, by using the boiling process, the manufacturers make the texture of the cow milk more concentrated.

 Step (sanskar)–2: Curdling

-In this ghee manufacturing process, the boiled milk is turned into curd.
-In traditional process one tablespoon curd is added into the milk.
-Instead of curd, you can add lemon juice, or any natural sour ingredient.
-This treated milk should be preserved for overnight in a covered pot.
-Once the curd is fully prepared, it gets ready for churning course.
+In the ghee manufacturing process, boiled milk is converted into curd.
+One tablespoon of curd is added to the milk in the traditional process.
+Instead of curd, in-home sometimes lemon juice or any natural sour ingredient is added to milk.
+The milk stays overnight in a covered pot and gets converted to curd.
+Once the curd is fully prepared, it is churned thoroughly.

 Step (sanskar)–3: Churning

 The curd is now churned by a wooden churner called Bilona.
 Traditionally, card churning is done in a two-way direction of bilona, one clockwise and the other anticlockwise.
 Churning is mostly a lengthy method.
 Once the curd gets divided into butter and buttermilk, the raw ingredients of ghee, the milk butter gets prepared.